dlaurie/lua-gedcom/README.md

 `GEDCOM`, `FAM` and `INDI` are the names of method tables not visible without effort.
 You do not need them explicitly, since object-oriented calls like `ged:fam(key)` or `fam:children()` do the job neatly.

-In the spirit of LifeLines, but not actually in it, is

-    INDI.refname = function(indi)

-This gives you full names with lifespan, which may very well be unique (at least for deceased individuals) in your database.
+In the spirit of LifeLines, but not actually in it, is `INDI.refname`, which gives you a full name with lifespan in brackets.
+This usually is unique (at least for deceased individuals) in your database.

 Less-used LifeLines functions can be added by: